top of page

 1. Cross-border work deliveries

 A cross-border work and materials contract is a contract in which a company not only manufactures but also delivers a product.
-Such work and materials contracts play a significant role in international trade , particularly in the industrial, mechanical engineering, and IT sectors.
+Such work and materials contracts play a significant role in international trade , particularly in the manufacturing, mechanical engineering, and IT sectors.
 This article discusses the migration and visa requirements for the successful implementation of cross-border work and materials contracts.

 2. Visa work supply contract

 However, in order to obtain a corresponding short-term Schengen visa for cross-border work deliveries, certain requirements must be met.
-According to Section 19 (1) Sentence 1 No. 1 of the Employment Ordinance, a Schengen visa for cross-border work deliveries can only be issued under the following conditions:
+According to Section 19 (1) Sentence 1 No. 1 of the Employment Regulations, a Schengen visa for cross-border work deliveries can only be issued under the following conditions:

 • the supplier is based abroad